MrMontag/yata/readme.txt

 To build on Linux:

-Ensure yaml-cpp is built and installed in a standard place (/usr/lib or /usr/local/lib)
+- Ensure yaml-cpp is built and installed in a standard place (/usr/lib or /usr/local/lib)
+- Run the following commands:
 qmake
 make